Content:

 Step 1: Understand the reason for the return

-Start by asking questions on why the customer is looking to return the item:
+Begin by asking the customer why they want to return the item:

-• “Can you let me know why you’re returning the item?”
+• “Could you tell me why you’re returning the item?”

-• “Was it the wrong size, defective, or just not what you expected?”
+• “Was it the wrong size, faulty, or not quite what you expected?”

 Step 2: Ask for order details

-“Can you share your order number or the email used at checkout?
-I’ll then confirm if you are eligible for a return and help with getting the return process started for you.”
+“Could you please provide your order number or the email used at checkout?
+I’ll then check if the return is eligible and help you get the process started.”

-If they don’t know their order number or email address used as checkout, ask the customer for the following information:
+If they don’t have their order number or email, ask for:

 - Their full name

-- If they have a copy of the receipt, could they provide a copy for proof of purchase.
+- A copy of the receipt, if they have it, as proof of purchase

 Step 3: Share return policy and next steps

 “We accept returns within 30 days of delivery.
-I’ll now email you a prepaid return label.
+I’ll send you a prepaid return label by email.
 Once we receive the item, we’ll process your return within 3–5 business days.”

 If the product is damaged:

-“Please attach a clear photo of the issue, including the product and packaging.
-That will help speed things up.”
+“Please send a clear photo showing the issue, including the product and packaging.
+This will help us resolve things faster.”

 Step 4: Set expectations and close

-• They’ll receive the label in their email
+• They’ll get the return label via email

-• The timing for either the replacement being shipped, or a refund being processed.
+• The timeframe for their replacement or refund

-• Any exclusions (e.g., final sale items not eligible)
+• Any exclusions, like final sale items not being eligible

-“Let me know if you need help printing the label.
-I’ll be here if you have more questions!”
+“Let me know if you need any help printing the label.
+I’m here if you have any other questions!”